danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-1-SendGrid-Inbound-Parse-with-Signature-Verification/README.md

 ## Integration with Part 2

-This Part 1 system integrates seamlessly with Part 2 (AI Processing) by:
+This Part 1 system integrates seamlessly with [**Part 2**](../Part-2-Process-Inbound-Emails-with-AI/README.md) (AI Processing) by:
 - Providing the SNS topic that triggers AI processing
 - Storing email data in S3 for AI analysis
 - Maintaining the same data structure and message format
-- Supporting the complete email processing pipeline
+- Supporting the foundation for a complete email processing pipeline

+**Note**: Part 2 also requires customization and additional development to meet production requirements.

 ## Support